Cylate Side Effects

 Generic name: cyclopentolate ophthalmic

 Note: This document contains side effect information about cyclopentolate ophthalmic.
-Some of the dosage forms listed on this page may not apply to the brand name Cylate.
+Some dosage forms listed on this page may not apply to the brand name Cylate.

 Applies to cyclopentolate ophthalmic: ophthalmic solution.

 Along with its needed effects, cyclopentolate ophthalmic (the active ingredient contained in Cylate) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.